Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-servicebus-jms/README.md

-#Azure Service Bus JMS Spring Boot Starter client library for Java
+# Azure Service Bus JMS Spring Boot Starter client library for Java

+With this starter you could easily use Spring JMS Queue and Topic with Azure Service Bus.

 ## Key concepts
-With this starter you could easily use Spring JMS Queue and Topic with Azure Service Bus.

-### Java agent based monitoring

-Azure Application Insights has released one Java agent that can be used to capture metrics inside JVM.
+**Java agent based monitoring**: Azure Application Insights has released one Java agent that can be used to capture metrics inside JVM.
 Consider use the Java agent based approach.

 Refer following document for more details: